How to create an innovation culture

 Another key aspect of creating a culture of innovation is to make the workplace a safe place for asking questions.
 Being inquisitive is something that should be normalized and rewarded within an innovative organization.
 Plus, every all-hands meeting should include time for a Q&A session.

-Other ways to make a corporate environment more open and conducive to asking questions are:
+Other ways to make a corporate environment more open and conducive to asking questions are to:

-• Incentivize asking question with contests or rewards
+• Incentivize asking questions with contests or rewards.

 The more questioning becomes part of the work environment, the sooner it will become a habit among employees.
-To keep Q&A sessions informative, productive, and proactive, the questions being asked should be focused on achieving a desired outcome or tackling a genuine concern.
+To keep Q&A sessions informative, productive, and proactive, the questions being asked should focus on achieving a desired outcome or tackling a genuine concern.

 Encourage all employees to voice ideas